mui/material-ui/docs/src/pages/system/grid/grid.md

 ### grid-area

 The `grid-area` property allows you to give an item a name so that it can be referenced by a template created with the `grid-template-areas` property.
-You can see how it is used in the [grid-template-area example](/system/grid/#grid-template-areas).
+You can see how it's used in the [grid-template-area example](/system/grid/#grid-template-areas).

 ```jsx
 <Box sx={{ gridArea: 'header' }}>…